-IDFC FIRST Bank Launches RemitFIRST2India - A New-Age Digital Platform for Seamless and Secure Money Transfers to India - www.lokmattimes.com
+IDFC FIRST Bank Launches RemitFIRST2India - a New-Age Digital Platform for Seamless and Secure Money Transfers to India - www.lokmattimes.com

-VMPL Mumbai (Maharashtra) [India], August 5: IDFC FIRST Bank announces the launch of RemitFIRST2India, a next-generation digital remittance platform ...
+BusinessWire India Mumbai (Maharashtra) [India], August 6: IDFC FIRST Bank announces the launch of RemitFIRST2India, a next-generation digital remittance ...

-Mumbai (Maharashtra) [India], August 5: IDFC FIRST Bank announces the launch of RemitFIRST2India, a next-generation digital remittance platform that allows Non-Resident Indians (NRIs) to send money to their families in India quickly, securely, and with zero transfer fees.
-NRI customers of IDFC FIRST Bank can simply log-in to the Mobile Banking App and make the transaction.
-For non-IDFC FIRST Bank NRI users, the platform offers a simple, paperless onboarding journey through a dedicated web-portal.
+Mumbai (Maharashtra) [India], August 6: IDFC FIRST Bank announces the launch of RemitFIRST2India, a next-generation digital remittance platform that allows Non-Resident Indians (NRIs) to send money to their families in India quickly, securely, and with zero transfer fees.
+NRI customers of IDFC FIRST Bank can simply log in to the Mobile Banking App and make the transaction.
+For non-IDFC FIRST Bank NRI users, the platform offers a simple, paperless onboarding journey through a dedicated web portal.

 Key Features of RemitFirst2India: